 All students enrolled in at least one theatre or film class are automatically members of TAFSA, the Theatre and Film Students' Association, which plans a number of exciting activities each academic year.
-We are looking forward to regular Performance Jams, Socials, DioFest (an exciting new play festival featuring student written and produced plays), and the very popular 24/7 Event during which students move into our building and several plays are written, rehearsed, produced, and presented - all in a period of 24 hours!
-Please join TAFSA to find out more at its organizational meeting: Mon Sept 18, 12:30-1:20, Room 0T10.
+We are looking forward to regular Performance Jams and Socials as well as DioFest (a new play festival featuring student written and produced plays), and the very popular 24/7 Event during which students move into our building and several plays are written, rehearsed, produced, and presented - all in a period of 24 hours!
+Please join TAFSA to find out more at its organizational meeting, tentatively scheduled for Mon Sept 17, 12:30-1:20 pm, Room 0T10.
 This is a great opportunity for students to connect with other like-minded people and a way to get involved in the department events.